 Put Together An Emergency Kit This is an essential tip for long car journeys, as no matter how old or new your car is, it could breakdown at any time.
 Your emergency kit should consist of a breakdown triangle, a blanket, a torch, high visibility jackets (legal requirement in France), a mobile phone, a map, and most importantly breakdown cover details.

 Pack The Car Well When you pack the car in a rush you have a tendency to miss things, and to forget where everything is in the car.
 Take a bit of time, and put things in the glove box that you will need on the journey.
 Make sure you can easily reach things like CD’s, tissues, snacks, map, pillows and warm clothes.
 Everything else should be packed in the order you will need them.

 Stop For A Picnic Who says that your holiday has to start when you reach your destination.
 Why not start it on your journey and stop for a picnic along the way?
 Take a few snacks, sandwiches, crisps, drinks and fruit and find a nice spot to stop and have a picnic.
 Assuming the weather is nice there are many beautiful places in the UK to stop and stretch your legs.

 You should schedule in a 15 minute break for each 2 hours of driving, so this is a great opportunity for a stop.

-At PetrolPrices.com we love helping you save money, so go to our homepage to find out the cheapest fuel in your area, or purchase our iPhone App, PetrolPrices Pro for your summer journey.
+At PetrolPrices.com we love helping you save money, so go to our homepage to find out the cheapest fuel in your area, or check out our mobile App.